cubee-cb/linux-vr-compat/DENT-FEDORA43-WiVRn-Envision.md

 - Performance is sub-par, I lowered my resolution to 50% (`OXR_VIEWPORT_SCALE_PERCENTAGE=50`) and it's still not perfect.

 ### ChilloutVR
-- Full-body tracking (FBT):
+- Full-body tracking Works mostly fine:
-  - Works mostly fine with my chosen branch of XRizer.
-Some quirks with the body being pulled along with the legs sometimes, probably due to the platform's IK setup or my settings.
+  - Some quirks with the body being pulled along with the legs sometimes, probably due to the platform's IK setup or my settings.
   - (todo: re-test) Touching the ground with most avatars puts them in a "crouch" pose or flickers rapidly between standing and "crouching".
       - Avatars that are playspaced above the ground or have Locomotion disabled seem to behave as expected.